KelvinCS/SpaceX-Explorer/README.md

 ```bash
 npm run dev
 ```
-if you just have npm
+If you just have npm

 ## Demo video